manaakiwhenua/agent_template/README.md

 #### Crop yield
 The crop yield of this patch in the previous year (t/ha).
-Taken directly from the land use category parameter "crop-yield".
+Taken directly from the land use category's `crop-yield` parameter .

 #### Livestock yield
 The animal yield of the previous year (t/ha).
-Taken directly from the land use category parameter "livestock-yield".
+Taken directly from the land use category's `livestock-yield` parameter .

 #### Carbon stock
 The CO₂-equivalent carbon currently stored on this patch (t/ha).